 Voice-activated assistants have become part of our lives via mobile devices (like Siri) and smart speakers (like Alexa).
 But what about the web?
-Picovoice’s Porcupine wake word engine, plus WebAssembly, now allows web browsers to run wake words using on-device voice AI - within web browsers.
+Picovoice’s Porcupine Wake Word engine, plus WebAssembly, now allows web browsers to run wake words using on-device voice AI - within web browsers.
 In order to showcase how a wake word works with a speech-to-text API, the Picovoice team built a Google Chrome Voice AI extension demo.
 So developers can see how to deploy a hotword triggering an extension.

-A dedicated wake word engine is the only feasible way to achieve always-listening behaviour, since it’s impractical—and a privacy nightmare—to continuously have a hot mic open to a cloud API.
+A dedicated wake word engine is the only feasible way to achieve always-listening behaviour since it’s impractical—and a privacy nightmare—to continuously have a hot mic open to a cloud API.
 Without a phrase to trigger the application (i.e. trigger word), it’s not possible to offer an end-to-end hands-free experience as voice assistants Alexa or Siri does.
 This proof-of-concept Chrome extension that is powered by Porcupine Wake Word SDK for Web offers multiple wake word options to trigger Google search.
 Anyone can enjoy the search by voice with Google truly hands-free.

 An open source starting point for voice web extensions